 Last weekend we went to Hunstanton in Norfolk for the very first time.
 In fact, it was our first trip to Norfolk.
 Daddy P’s cousin owns a holiday home there and they’ve been asking us to go down with them for years.
-Finally we sorted a weekend date out and off we went.
+Finally, we sorted a weekend date out and off we went.
 One thing I wasn’t expecting to hear was Viking Ship Mummy!

 I was expecting to be blown away in a gale or soaked to the skin in torrential rain.
 I was to be pleasantly surprised.
 We arrived Friday afternoon, it was dry, there was no wind – a good start.
 We settled into our home for the weekend and spent the evening chatting with our family.

-The tide was right out so it gave us the perfect opportunity for some beach combing.
+The tide was right out so it gave us the perfect opportunity for some beachcombing.

-Monkey was having a wonderful time exploring.
+He was having a wonderful time exploring.
 We were a bit disappointed not to find any sign of life in the little pools of water – another time hopefully.
 It was lovely to watch my little explorer having fun on Hunstanton beach.

-Monkey had walked on ahead with cousin R and one of the dogs when he got very excited.
+My son had walked on ahead with cousin R and one of the dogs when he got very excited.
 Viking Ship Mummy!!
 Viking Ship Mummy!

 After all the excitement of our Viking Ship Mummy! discovery we decided we’d earned our lunch, so made our way back up the cliff, past the old lighthouse to home.